Yiming0318/DataStrucAndComputerSys/PointersStructs/README.md

 ```

 Yiming Ge
-CS5008 Assignment2
-Takes more than 6 hours
-(Spent lot of time to solve the bonus question)

 Tricky Part: given struc Name's first middle and last
 are all read only string instead of string array
 ```